illumio/terraform-illumio-cloudsecure/README.md

 No outputs.

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the Mozilla Public License Version 2.0.
 See the LICENSE file for details.

 ### Authors
 This project is maintained by the Illumio Team.